mdn/content/files/en-us/web/css/overflow-y/index.md

 {{CSSRef}}

 The **`overflow-y`** [CSS](/en-US/docs/Web/CSS) property sets what shows when content overflows a block-level element's top and bottom edges.
 This may be nothing, a scroll bar, or the overflow content.
+It is one of the constituent properties of the shorthand [`overflow`](/en-US/docs/Web/CSS/overflow) property.

 {{EmbedInteractiveExample("pages/css/overflow-y.html")}}